 If the CSAHSC is responding to a matter that requires an application to the on-call magistrate, they may consult with the on-call OCFOS lawyer for legal advice.

 If the child is already subject to an order granting custody or guardianship, that order remains in effect while the child is in the custody of the chief executive under the TAO.
 If the TAO contains any specific provisions that are inconsistent with the existing custody or guardianship order, then the provisions on the TAO must be complied with.

 A TAO cannot remain in effect for longer than 3 business days, excluding public holidays, from the day the order was made.
 For example, a TAO made on a Thursday will end at 11:59pm on the following Tuesday.
 The provisions of a TAO cannot be exercised once the order has ended.

 - consider the timeframe needed

-- record the proposed timeframe in the draft order to be provided to the magistrate.
+- the OCFOS lawyer will record the proposed timeframe in the draft order to be provided to the magistrate.

 The magistrate can extend a TAO that is granted for a period of 3 business days—only once—to the end of the next business day, if satisfied that:

 - Child Safety intends to apply for a CAO

 - the DCPL intends to apply for a child protection order.